The History of Gertrudis Cattle: Distribution and Characteristics Santa Gert Cattle Breeds .

 Origin and History of Gertrudis Cattle

-The Santa Gertrudis cow is an American beef cattle breed developed in the early 20th century at the King Ranch in southern Texas.
+The Santa Gertrudis cow is an American beef cattle breed of Texas developed in the early 20th century at the King Ranch in southern Texas.
 It is named after the Spanish land grant “Rincón de Santa Gertrudis,” where Captain Richard King established his ranch.
 Initially, Santa Gertrudis cattle were kept with Texas Longhorn cattle.
 Around 1910, the ranch began crossbreeding British Hereford and Beef Shorthorn cows with Ongole bulls, a Zebu cattle breed imported from India, to improve the breed.
 This crossbreeding continued for about 10 years.
 By 1920, after consistent crossbreeding of Shorthorn cows with Ongole bulls, a new crossbreed emerged, which was named Santa Gertrudis.
 The Gertrudis cattle have 62.5% Shorthorn and 37.5% Ongole (Zebu cattle) characteristics.

 By 1940, the Gertrudis cattle breed was officially recognized as a pure breed by the U.S. Department of Agriculture, registered with a genetic mix of 3/8 Ongole (Zebu cattle) and 5/8 Shorthorn.